-We also note that the young leaves of salad mix (baby leaf) tend to be less susceptible to freeze damage than mature lettuce heads, and similarly, that open heads are less susceptible than closed-forming heads.
+We also note that the young leaves of salad mix (baby leaf) tend to be less susceptible to freeze damage than mature lettuce heads, and similarly, that open heads are less susceptible than closedforming heads.
+Crunchy, juicy varieties are more susceptible to cold damage and a decline in quality after multiple freezes.

-Recently, growers in the north have been reporting success with Salanova® and one-cut lettuces grown for mini heads and multicut salad mix in heated and unheated systems.
-These lettuces have also excelled in our winter trials in Albion, Maine, when set out as transplants in late September and covered with two layers of supported row cover inside the tunnel.
+Salanova and one-cut lettuces grown for mini heads and multicut salad mix can be very successful in heated and unheated systems.
+These lettuces have excelled in our winter trials in Albion, Maine when set out as transplants in late September and covered with two layers of supported row cover inside the tunnel.

-One limiting factor in high tunnels is the filtering of sunlight that diminishes the vivid red color of some lettuce varieties.
+One limiting factor in high tunnels is the filtering of sunlight, which diminishes the vivid red color of some lettuce varieties.

 For winter growing, we recommend Five Star Greenhouse Lettuce Mix and Salanova Red Butter and Red Oakleaf for their downy mildew resistance as well as their ability to retain dark red colors.

 During winter months varieties in some mixes may have varying growth rates.
-Some growers prefer to plant each variety individually and mix them after harvesting.
+Some growers prefer to plant each variety individually then mix them after harvesting.